grnet/apimas/docs/drf_adapter.rst

 In the above example, we introduced two new predicates which are not included in the APIMAS standard predicates: a) ``.drf_collection``, b) ``.drf_field``.
-These predicates are understood only by the `django-rest-framework` backend, which is responsible for translating this specification on implementation.
+These predicates are understood only by the `django-rest-framework` backend, which is responsible for implementing this specification.

 Set permissions